jeremy-cowham/recipe-genius/README.md

 ## Tutorial

 *Recipe Genius* lets users search for recipes matching the ingredients they provide.
 It supports both a command-line interface and a GUI inferface.
-On Mac, get help by running:
+Get help by running:

 ```bash
   python main.py -help